21 Smart TV Hacks You Didn't Know Your TV Had

 Then all you have to do is choose from the selection of streaming services and get ready to enjoy some quality programming.

 Don't throw out those old DVDs just yet.
-Download the Vudu app and create a digital library of your old favorites on your Smart TV.
+Download the Vudu app and create a digital library of your old favorites on your smart TV.
+Note that this is only available for those living in the US and Mexico and who are using a Vudu-supported smart TV.

-Once you've opened a Vudu account, you can use their disc to digital service by scanning the DVD's UPC code.
-It costs between $2-5, depending on definition, but is an easy and fast way to watch your DVDs again without the need for a DVD player.
+Once you've opened a Vudu account, you can use their disc to digital service by scanning the DVD's UPC code using your phone or tablet.
+It costs a couple of bucks for each disc, depending on the DVD, and is only available for a limited number of films, but is an easy and fast way to watch your DVDs again without the need for a DVD player.

-It doesn't all have to be fun and games when it comes to your Smart TV.
+It doesn't all have to be fun and games when it comes to your smart TV and smart TV hacks.
 Smart TVs can serve a function in offices too, allowing you to wirelessly stream presentations from your phone or tablet onto a bigger screen.

 Just sync your smart device with the TV, and show off your PowerPoint skills at your next meeting.